 The medical expense tax deduction helps millions of middle-income taxpayers of all ages confront extraordinarily high out-of-pocket health care costs.
-Through this tax deduction, the federal government offsets a portion of unreimbursed medical expenses.
-The deduction complements other elements of the national health care financing system, such as health insurance, relieving pressure on those who fell through its cracks.

 July is Social Isolation Month at AARP.
 This month, we are calling attention to the millions of older adults across the nation who lack meaningful social contacts with family members, friends or neighbors.
 Why the focus on isolation?
 Because social isolation is associated with bad health consequences: For example, socially isolated older adults are more likely to have heart disease, infections, depression, and premature cognitive decline.
 What’s more, it significantly increases the risk of death among older adults.
 In fact, one study has likened the detrimental health effects of isolation to those associated with smoking up to 15 cigarettes every day.